gerritdrost/phenum/README.md

 # phenum
-Enums for PHP, nuff said
+Enums for PHP, nuff said.

 ## Description
 A lot of people love enums.
 Unfortunately, PHP does not support them out-of-the-box, it requires `SplEnum` to be installed.
 I stumbled across this problems as well and decided to attempt to solve it: say hello to phenum.